 This performance tier comprises single vision lenses with a spherical lens design which are a popular choice for single vision reading eyeglasses.
 ZEISS introduced the first spherical lenses with a design known as point focal imagery – ZEISS Punktal® – in 1912.
 Available in both plastic and glass, they can be used for both high and low prescriptions.
 The optimized lens surface ensures precise imagery – so even at this basic level of quality you can be sure of enjoying outstanding vision.

 Plastic single vision lenses are the perfect way of achieving comfortable vision for people with the low prescription powers typical of reading glasses.
 Plastic single vision lenses are therefore particularly suitable for low to moderate myopia (short-sightedness) and low hyperopia (long-sightedness).
 Offering perfect vision, these spherical single vision lenses have been designed to minimize peripheral blur.
 Wearers also benefit from modern manufacturing methods which have made these lenses exceptionally lightweight.
 Plastic single vision lenses can reduce the weight of eyeglasses by up to 40 percent when compared to glass lenses.
-Plastic lenses are also highly resistant to breakage, which makes them the perfect choice of eyeglasses for children and sporting activities.
+Plastic lenses are also highly resistant, which makes them the perfect choice of spectacle for children and sporting activities.